pronovic/apologies/README.md

 Before going any further, make sure sure that you installed all of the system prerequisites discussed above.
 Then, make sure your environment is in working order.
-In particular, if you do not run the setup step, there will be no virtualenv for IntelliJ to use:
+In particular, if you do not run the install step, there will be no virtualenv for IntelliJ to use:

 ```
-$ run setup
+$ run install
 $ run test
 $ run lint
 ```